reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/SharePoint-Sharing-Options-SendEmail.md

 # Sharing Options Updates - Send Email button greyed out

 Starting from March 2024, there has been a notable change in SharePoint’s sharing options.
 If a user is not allowed to share on a SharePoint site (for instance, when a user is a member and only owners have sharing privileges), the Send Email button appears greyed out.
 Additionally, a warning message is displayed: **Sharing is limited on this item.
 You can only copy links for people who have existing access, and you can’t invite anyone new.** This occurs even when sharing with a user who already has existing access.

+The change of behaviour could be related to MC706173, please refer for more info[M365 Changelog: (Updated) Invite people you choose in the Share control in Microsoft 365 apps](https://petri.com/microsoft-changelog/m365-changelog-invite-people-you-choose-in-the-share-control-in-microsoft-365-apps/) though the full changes are not clear.

 ![Send email greyed out](../images/SharePoint-Sharing-Options-SendEmail/SendEmailGreyed.png)